 What is Liquidation?

 Margin ratio is an indicator to estimate the risk of users’assets.
-When the margin ratio is less than or equal to 0%, liquidation will be triggered.
+When the margin ratio is higher than or equal to 100%, liquidation will be triggered.
 It is recommended that you pay close attention to margin ratio changes, so as to avoid your positions from liquidation.

 Huobi USDT-margined contracts implement a partial liquidation mechanism, in which the system will lower the corresponding tier of an adjustment factor to avoid your positions from being liquidated at one time.

 Margin ratio (Isolated) = Maintenance margin ratio * Leverage for opening the positi

 Assume liquidation is triggered when the adjustment factor of a user’s position belongs to tier 1:

 1. The system will cancel all open orders of this contract;

 2. The long and short positions will be filled with that of the same contract (self-trade)